What You See is What You Get: Exploiting Visibility for 3D Object Detection: Introduction

 {\bf 3D Representations:} We argue that representations for processing LiDAR data should embrace visibility, particularly for applications that require instantaneous understanding of freespace (such as autonomous navigation).
 However, most popular representations are based on 3D point clouds (such as PointNet~\cite{qi2017pointnet,lang2019pointpillars}).
 Because these were often proposed in the context of truly 3D processing (e.g., of 3D mesh models), they do not exploit visibility constraints implicit in the sensored data (Fig.~\ref{fig:splash}).
 Indeed, representing a LiDAR sweep as a collection of $(x,y,z)$ points fundamentally {\em destroys} such visibility information if normalized (e.g., when centering point clouds).

 {\bf Occupancy:} By no means are we the first to point out the importance of visibility.
 In the context of LiDAR processing, visibility is well studied for the tasks of map-building and occupancy reasoning~\cite{thrun1996integrating,hornung2013octomap}.
-However, it is not well-explored for object detection, with one notable exception: \cite{yapo2008probabilistic} builds a probabilistic occupancy grid and performs template matching to directly estimate the probability of an object appearing at each discretized location.
-However, this approach requires knowing surface shape of object instances beforehand, therefore it is not scalable.
-In this paper, we demonstrate that deep architectures can be simply augmented to exploit visibility and freespace cues.
+However, it is not well-explored for object detection, with a couple of notable exceptions. \cite{yapo2008probabilistic} builds a probabilistic occupancy grid and performs template matching to directly estimate the probability of an object appearing at each discretized location.
+However, this approach requires knowing surface shape of object instances before hand, therefore it is not scalable. \cite{chen20173d} incorporates visibility as part of an energy-minimization framework for generating 3D object proposals.
+In this work, we demonstrate that deep architectures can be simply augmented to exploit visibility and freespace cues.

 {\bf Range images:} Given our arguments above, one solution might be defining a deep network on 2D range image input, which {\em implicitly} encodes such visibility information.
 Indeed, this representation is popular for structured light ``RGBD" processing~\cite{kim20113d,eitel2015multimodal}, and has also been proposed for LiDAR~\cite{meyer2019lasernet}.
-However, such representations do not seem to produce state-of-the-art accuracy for 3D object understanding, compared to 3D voxel-based or top-down, birds-eye-view (BEV) projected grids.
+However, such representations do not seem to produce state-of-the-art accuracy for 3D object understanding, compared to 3D voxel-based or top-down, bird's-eye-view (BEV) projected grids.
 We posit that convolutional layers that operate along a depth dimension can reason about uncertainty in depth.
 To maintain this property, we introduce simple but novel approaches that directly augment state-of-the-art 3D voxel representations with visibility cues.

 {\bf Our approach:} We propose a deep learning approach that efficiently augments point clouds with visibility.
 Our specific constributions are three-fold; (1) We first (re)introduce raycasting algorithms that effciently compute on-the-fly visibility for a voxel grid.
 We demonstrate that these can be incorporated into batch-based gradient learning.
 (2) Next, we describe a simple approach to augmenting voxel-based networks with visibility: we add a voxelized visibility map as an additional input stream, exploring alternatives for early and late fusion; (3) Finally, we show that visibility can be combined with two crucial modifications common to state-of-the-art networks: synthetic data augmentation of virtual objects, and temporal aggregation of LiDAR sweeps over multiple time frames.
 We show that visibility cues can be used to better place virtual objects.
 We also demonstrate that visibility reasoning over multiple time frames is akin to online occupancy mapping.